-The Trust's internal control over financial reporting is a process designed by, or under the supervision of, the Trust's principal executive and principal financial officers, or persons performing similar functions, and effected by the Trust's board of directors, management and other personnel, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles and includes those policies and procedures that: (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the Trust's assets; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that the Trust's receipts and expenditures are being made only in accordance with authorizations of its management and directors; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Trust's assets that could have a material effect on the financial statements.
+The Trust's internal control over financial reporting is a process designed by, or under the supervision of, the Trust's principal executive and principal financial officers, or persons performing similar functions, and effected by the Trust's board of directors, management and other personnel, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles and includes those policies and procedures that: (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the Trust's assets; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that the Trust's receipts and directors; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Trust's assets that could have a material effect on the financial statements.

 Under the supervision and with the participation of the Trust's President and Chief Executive Officer and Chief Financial Officer, management conducted an evaluation of the effectiveness of the Trust's internal control over financial reporting, as of the Evaluation Date, based on the framework set forth in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on its evaluation under this framework, management concluded that the Trust's internal control over financial reporting was effective as of December 31, 2022.
+Based on its evaluation under this framework, management concluded that the Trust's internal control over financial reporting was effective as of December 31, 2023.

-Deloitte LLP, an independent registered public accounting firm, who audited and reported on the Trust's audited combined financial statements as at and for the year ended December 31, 2022 and whose report is included in the Trust's annual report for fiscal 2022, has also issued an attestation report under standards of the Public Company Accounting Oversight Board (United States) on the Trust's internal control over financial reporting as of December 31, 2022.
-The attestation report precedes the audited financial statements included in the Trust's annual report for fiscal 2022.
+Deloitte LLP, an independent registered public accounting firm, who audited and reported on the Trust's audited combined financial statements as at and for the year ended December 31, 2023 and whose report is included in the Trust's annual report for fiscal 2023, has also issued an attestation report under standards of the Public Company Accounting Oversight Board (United States) on the Trust's internal control over financial reporting as of December 31, 2023.
+The attestation report precedes the audited financial statements included in the Trust's annual report for fiscal 2023.